 - The primary mission of the Arctic Data Center is data preservation and data access.
 High-quality data management is essential to data preservation.
 All submitted data and metadata are reviewed and edited before acceptance to ensure high-quality data products are available to the research community.
 Data are managed following best practice for systems administration at UCSB’s North Hall Data Center (NHDC), which complies with a subset of Tier 1 ANSI/TIA Data Center Standards.

 - Wherever possible, we utilize and encourage the use of open standards for representation of data and metadata, and for provisioning of services.
-Metadata are managed in the open Ecological Metadata Language (EML), and we encourage researchers to provide data using open data formats such as ASCII CSV for tabular data and open formats for imagery.
-Open formats support accessibility of the data in the future even in the face of large software changes.
+Metadata are managed in the open Ecological Metadata Language (EML), and we encourage researchers to provide data using open data formats such as ASCII CSV for tabular data and PNG / JPG for imagery.
+Open formats support accessibility of the data in the future, even in the face of large software changes.
 In addition, the repository supports open access via the DataONE REST API for external groups to be able to access all components of the system.

 - Replicate data and metadata.

 - All metadata and data are replicated at geographically distinct locations including 1) DataONE replication nodes and 2) at the NOAA National Centers for Environmental Information.
 An archival copy is also made periodically on the Amazon AWS cloud service.
 Replication is automated, and occurs any time that a change to any file in the system is made.
 Replication assures that data and metadata remain available even in the case of unplanned local system outages (such as a regional-scale fire or earthquake event), and provides for higher-performance access to data from multiple replica sites.